alvrogd/delta/README.md

 mkdir build && cd build
 ```

-Now, you may request to CMake that it generates all resources required to build the project:
+Now, you may request to CMake to generate all resources required to build the project:

 ```
 cmake ..
 ```

-By issuing this command, CMake reads the CMakeLists.txt file located in the parent directory.
-This file specifies all source and header files of the compiler, as well as some desired properties that will be applied while compiling the project.
+By issuing this command, CMake reads the `CMakeLists.txt` file located in the parent directory.
+This file specifies all source and header files of the compiler, as well as some desired properties that will be applied during compilation.

 The actual compilation process of the project is started by running: